 Occupational health services play a vital role in protecting employees from work-related injuries and illnesses.
 By offering a comprehensive approach to preventing, identifying, and treating health hazards at work, these services help promote a healthy workplace for all employees.

 There are many benefits to using occupational health services.
 These services can help protect employees from work-related injuries and illnesses and can also help improve workplace safety.
-Additionally, occupational health services can help employees return to work after an injury or disease and help them stay healthy and productive.
+Additionally, it can help employees return to work after an injury or disease and help them stay healthy and productive.